 “Rik told him that he felt bad about it and said that he didn't think he'd ever kill an animal again,” relates Nancy.
 “Maharishi said, 'You had the desire, Rik and now you no longer have the desire?'
 Then John asked, 'Don't you call that slightly life destructive?'"
 Richard remembers that then the Maharishi sternly replied, "Life destruction is life destruction!"
 Nancy continues: "I said, 'Well John, it was either the tiger or us.
 The tiger was jumping right where we were.'
 That came up in the lyric as 'If looks could kill it would have been us instead of him.'”
-This event ended the hunting career of Richard Cooke III, him taking up professional photography, working as a freelancer for The National Geographic Society for the next 40 years.
+This event ended the hunting career of Richard Cooke III.
+He decided instead to take up professional photography, working as a freelancer for The National Geographic Society for the next 40 years.
 His mother Nancy remained friends with fellow meditator George Harrison until his death in 2001.

 The lyrics to the finished song follow the story quite accurately, at least through the eyes of Lennon who desired to slant the events in a humorous vein but with the flavor of hypocrisy.
 The elephants were mentioned, as well as the presence of his mother who came along “in case of accidents.”
 John's statement about the death of the tiger being 'life destructive' was depicted as coming from “the children” asking if “to kill was not a sin,” along with the mother's reply related as “not when he looked so fierce,” Yoko Ono playing the part of Nancy Cooke de Herrera in the recording.
-The only oddball departure from the actual story is the throwback reference to comic books that John undoubtedly enjoyed during his childhood in the late 50's and early 60's.
+The only fictional departure from the actual story is the throwback reference to comic books that John undoubtedly enjoyed during his childhood in the late 50's and early 60's.
 "Captain Marvel - The World's Mightiest Mortal," as these comic books refered to this character, enter John's lyrics to have “zapped him right between the eyes.”
-The American comic book reference to someone 'zapping' someone was something that John thought to be humorous, so he added it into the story as a sly inside joke, emphatically repeated afterwards as “ZZZZAP!”
+This American comic book reference to someone 'zapping' someone was something that John thought to be humorous, so he added it into the story as a sly inside joke, emphatically repeated afterwards as “ZZZZAP!"